laithsakka/Grafter/README.md

 ## TreeFuser2
-Insrtructions for building TreeFuser2 is same as posted above, except you need to make sure that you have OpenFST library installed int the system. http://www.openfst.org/twiki/bin/view/FST/WebHome
+Insrtructions for building TreeFuser2 is same as posted above, except that you need to make sure that you have OpenFST library installed in the system. http://www.openfst.org/twiki/bin/view/FST/WebHome
 # Usage